UT-CHG/BET/doc/examples/example_rst_files/linearMapUniformSampling.rst

 inverted by BET to determine a probability measure on the parameter space whose support contains the measurable sets of probable parameters.
-We use emulation to estimate the measures of sets defined by the random discretizations.
+We often use emulation to estimate the measures of sets when random sampling is used.
 1D and 2D marginals are calculated, smoothed, and plotted.

 The actual process is quite simple requiring a total of 5 steps